lucasfernandoprojects/water-quality-analyzer/README.md

 ---

-## 🤝 Sponsor

-This project was kindly supported by **[Elecrow](https://www.elecrow.com/)**.

-Elecrow is one of the leading providers of open-source hardware and manufacturing services, offering ESP32 development boards, PCB assembly, CNC machining, and much more.
-If you're looking for components or manufacturing services for your next electronics project, be sure to check them out.

----

 ## 📄 License

 This project is open-source.
 Feel free to use, modify, and share it.
 If you build something based on this work, a credit or link back to this repository is always appreciated.